Dortmund: Postwar period

-In 2001 a new era began for the district Hörde in Dortmund, 160 years of industrial history ended with the beginning of the Phoenix See.
+In 2005, a new era began for the district of Hörde.
+After 160 years of industrial history, work started on the Phoenix-See, an artificially created lake.
 The development of the Phoenix See area was carried out by a subsidiary of the Stadtwerke AG.
-In 2005 the first cornerstone was laid on the Phoenix area.
-The work started with full speed to manage the work with over 2.5 million meters of ground motion and 420.000 cubic meters of ferroconcrete.
 On 1 October 2010, the largest and most highly anticipated milestone could be celebrated: the launch of the flooding of the Phoenix See.
 Since 9 May 2011, the fences disappeared and the Phoenix See has been completed.
-In 2009, Dortmund was classified as a Node city in the Innovation Cities Index published by 2thinknow and is the most sustainable city in Germany.
+In 2009, Dortmund was classified as a Node city in the Innovation Cities Index published by 2thinknow.
+In a 2014 ranking, the city was rated the most sustainable city in Germany.

 On 3 November 2013, more than 20,000 people were evacuated after a 4,000-pound bomb from World War II was found.
 German authorities safely defused the bomb.
 The bomb was found after analysing old aerial photographs while searching for unexploded bombs dropped by Allied aircraft over Germany's industrial Ruhr region.

 Geography

 Location

 Dortmund is an independent city located in the east of the Ruhr area, one of the largest urban areas in Europe (see also: megalopolis), comprising eleven independent cities and four districts with some 5.3 million inhabitants.
 The city limits of Dortmund itself are 87 km long and border twelve cities, two independent and ten kreisangehörig (i.e., belonging to a district), with a total population of approximately 2.4 million.
-The following cities border Dortmund (clockwise starting from west): Bochum, Castrop-Rauxel, Waltrop, Lünen, Kamen, Unna, Holzwickede, Schwerte, Hagen, Herdecke and Witten.
+The following cities border Dortmund (clockwise starting from west): Bochum, Castrop-Rauxel, Waltrop, Lünen, Kamen, Unna, Holzwickede, Schwerte, Hagen, Herdecke, and Witten.
 Historically speaking, Dortmund is a part of Westphalia which is situated in the Bundesland North Rhine-Westphalia.
-Moreover, Dortmund is part of Westphalian Lowland and adjoins with the Ardey Hills in the south of the city to the Sauerland.
+Moreover, Dortmund is part of Westphalian Lowland and adjoins with the Ardey Hills, in the south of the city, to the Sauerland.

 The Ruhr forms the reservoir on the Hengsteysee next to the borough of Syburg in the south of Dortmund between the cities of Hagen and Herdecke, North Rhine-Westphalia, Germany.
 The Klusenberg, a hill that is part of the Ardey range, is located just north of the Hengsteysee and the highest point of Dortmund 254.3 m.
 There is also a pumped-storage plant on this reservoir, named Koepchenwerk.
 The lowest point can be found in the northern borough of Brechten at 48.9 m.

 The Emscher is a small river and has its wellspring in Holzwickede, east of the city of Dortmund, and flows west through Dortmund.
-Towns along the Emscher take in Dortmund, Castrop-Rauxel, Herne, Recklinghausen, Gelsenkirchen, Essen, Bottrop, Oberhausen and Dinslaken, where it flows into the Rhine.
+Towns along the Emscher take in Dortmund, Castrop-Rauxel, Herne, Recklinghausen, Gelsenkirchen, Essen, Bottrop, Oberhausen, and Dinslaken, where it flows into the Rhine.